Homotopy theory with bornological coarse spaces

 The obvious alternative to define the Roe categories to consist of all $X$-controlled Hilbert spaces, and to take locally compact versions of the operators as morphisms, failed, {as we will explain now.}

-As an important ingredient of the theory Corollary \ref{ojewjfowfewfewfewf1} says that equivalent $C^{*}$-categories have equivalent $K$-theories.
-For non-unital $C^{*}$-algebras one must redefine the notion of equivalence using a generalization of the notion of a multiplicator algebra of a $C^{*}$-algebra.
+Recall that Corollary \ref{ojewjfowfewfewfewf1} says that equivalent $C^{*}$-categories have equivalent $K$-theories.
+For non-unital $C^{*}$-algebras it would be necessary to redefine the notion of equivalence using a generalization to $C^{*}$-categories of the notion of a multiplier algebra of a $C^{*}$-algebra.
 But we were not able to fix all details of an argument which extends Corollary \ref{ojewjfowfewfewfewf1} from the unital to the non-unital case.

-This corollary is used in an essential way to show that the coarse $K$-theory functor is coarsely invariant and satisfies excision. \hB \end{rem}
+This corollary is used in an essential way to show that the coarse $K$-homology functor is coarsely invariant and satisfies excision. \hB \end{rem}

 As a next step we extend the Definitions \ref{foiefoiefoewfewfewiofef} and \ref{foiefoiefoewfewfewiofef1} to functors